-Continuing from where we/I left, “Verbis Diablo” began with a scared and sleepless Vanessa telling Malcolm she had enough of the naked witches haunting her and she couldn’t tell the difference between her dreams and reality.
+Hey my Dreadful babies, continuing from where we/I left in Penny Dreadful, “Verbis Diablo” began with a scared and sleepless Vanessa telling Malcolm she had enough of the naked witches haunting her and she couldn’t tell the difference between her dreams and reality.

 Malcolm was sympathetic.

 He comforted her and made a suggestion to ease her mind a little.